MALE MENOPAUSE / ANDROPAUSE AND IT’S MANAGEMENT THROUGH AYURVEDA

-Many people, especially males refrain from discussing sexual matters with the doctor.
-This may be because they feel ashamed or maybe their ego (The male ego) gets hurt even with the fear of knowing that they no longer have a similar force and stamina as they had before.
-Because of these reasons, the condition remains undiagnosed in many patients and they suffer from a poor sexual relationship and with various physical and psychological symptoms.
-It is to be noted that andropause can easily be managed provided the doctor should diagnose this condition.
+Many people, especially males, avoid discussing sexual matters with the doctor.
+This may be because they feel ashamed, or maybe their ego (The male ego) gets hurt even with the fear of knowing that they no longer have an equal force and stamina as they had before.
+Because of these reasons, the condition remains undiagnosed in many patients, and they suffer from poor sexual relationships and various physical and psychological symptoms.
+It is noted that andropause can easily be managed, provided the doctor should diagnose this condition.
 The doctor should be experienced and expert in diagnosing such conditions.
-Dr. Manu Rajput and Dr. Kanu Rajput of Sidri International, the Best Ayurvedic Clinic in Delhi, India are one of the doctors in the Delhi, Gurgaon NCR region who are expert in diagnosing Andropause.
+Dr. Manu Rajput and Dr. Kanu Rajput of Sidri International, the Best Ayurvedic Clinic in Delhi, India, are of the doctors in the Delhi, Gurgaon NCR region who are experts in diagnosing Andropause.

-Apart from physical, and psychological evaluation of the patient, a blood test is used to determine the level of testosterone in the blood.
+Apart from the patient’s physical and psychological evaluation, a blood test is used to determine the level of testosterone in the blood.
 This may help in determining the exact reason for the patient’s symptoms.
 For instance, erectile dysfunction may also occur due to nerve injury other than due to andropause.

-Various treatment options in the allopathic system are available but they are accompanied by side effects.
-Hormonal replacement therapy has limited efficacy with many side effects which includes sleep apnea and increase the risk of cardiovascular disorder.
+Various treatment options in the allopathic system are available, but side effects accompany them.
+Hormonal replacement therapy has limited efficacy with many side effects, which include sleep apnea and an increased risk of cardiovascular disorder.

-This is an obvious reason why most patients suffering from andropause and other sexual problems such as Erectile dysfunction and Premature ejaculation are shifting to the ayurvedic system of medicine.
+This is an apparent reason why most patients suffering from andropause and other sexual problems, such as Erectile dysfunction and Premature ejaculation, are shifting to the ayurvedic system of medicine.

 AYURVEDIC MANAGEMENT OF ANDROPAUSE / MALE MIDLIFE CRISIS

-Ayurveda has powerful, effective and side-effect management strategies not only for andropause but for many other sexual problems.
-The efficacy of treatment is increased manifold when implemented by an ayurvedic doctor who has ample experience in treating patients with andropause.
-Dr. Manu Rajput and Dr. Kanu Rajput of Sidri International, are highly experienced and skilled doctors in sexual disorders arena.
-Patients are advised to take prior Appointment from Sidri International to have a hassle-free experience at the clinic.
+Ayurveda has powerful, effective, and side-effect management strategies for andropause and many other sexual problems.
+The efficacy of treatment is increased manifold when implemented by an ayurvedic doctor with ample experience treating andropause patients.
+Dr. Manu Rajput and Dr. Kanu Rajput of Sidri International are highly experienced and skilled doctors in sexual disorders.
+Patients are advised to make prior Appointments from Sidri International to have a hassle-free experience at the clinic.

-For increasing the energy in such patients, Ayurveda advises administering Urjaskar drugs, which includes Rasayan and Vajikarana.
+To increase the energy in such patients, Ayurveda advises administering Urjaskar drugs, which include Rasayan and Vajikarana.
 These drugs should be complemented with body detoxification for optimum benefit.
 Following are the various strategies adopted by various Ayurvedic doctors when treating andropause:

-Healthy Lifestyle: Following a healthy lifestyle is one of the major steps in managing andropause, according to Ayurveda.
-It includes incorporating exercise in daily life, coercing biological clock by early sleeping and early waking, healthy diet, massaging hairs and whole body and taking good care of eyes, teeth, ears, and nose.
+Healthy Lifestyle: Following a healthy lifestyle is one of the significant steps in managing andropause, according to Ayurveda.
+It includes incorporating exercise in daily life, coercing the biological clock by early sleeping and waking, eating a healthy diet, massaging the hair and the whole body, and taking good care of the eyes, teeth, ears, and nose.

 Herbal medicines: Various herbal drugs are used to manage the condition through different mechanisms.
 These drugs include Guduchi, Amalaki, Tulsi, Yashtimadhu, Gokshura, Ashwagandha, Brahmi, Shatavari, Haritaki, and Jyotishmati.

 (PLEASE NOTE THAT THESE MEDICINES ARE FOR REFERENCE ONLY & SHOULD ONLY BE TAKEN UNDER THE GUIDANCE OF AN EXPERIENCED AYURVEDIC DOCTOR.
-FOR YOUR OWN SAFETY, DO NOT SELF MEDICATE).
+FOR YOUR SAFETY, DO NOT SELF-MEDICATE).